quattor/quattor.github.com/_posts/2012-10-31-install-aquilon.md

 [setting up your site](/documentation/2013/10/25/aquilon-site.html) with Aquilon.

-You will need kerberos authentication working, either with your own server or one provided by your institution.
+You will need an EL7 machine with kerberos authentication working, either with your own server or one provided by your institution.
 This is out of the scope of this document.

 You will need a kerberos keytab for your server.